tetracorp/tetracorp.github.io/_posts/2022-07-21-intro-to-68k-asm.md

 Any line in a program can be prefixed with a label, which can be used throughout the program as a convenient synonym for that location in memory.
-This works much like variable names in high-level langauges.
+This works much like variable names in high-level languages.
 For example:

 ```
 START: